harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 #### chunk-vendors.js

-These are third-party modules, usually coming from node_modules.
+These are third-party modules, usually coming from `node_modules`.
 The two main libraries in here are Vue itself and sockjs which is used for HMR.

 <figure>
   <img src="../../resources/vendor-chunk.png">